BristolFlightLab/PymavlinkDemo/macOS.md

 Once the simulator is running, you should then be able to start up QGroundControl and connect to the simulator.
 If it doesn't connect automatically, you will need to set it up to connect to TCP:127.0.0.1:5761.
 See the section below

+> NB: The first time you open QGC, there will be some initial setup screens about measurement units
+> and vehicle information.
+Change these if you want.
+Setting the vehicle to MultiRotor is a good idea
+> initially.

 ### Connecting QGroundControl to the simulator